-If you have two hearing aids Comfort Phone functionality enabled, the hearing aid on the non phone ear automatically reduces the volume.
+If you have two hearing aids with enabled Comfort Phone functionality or Synchronized Volume Control, the hearing aid on the non phone ear automatically reduces the volume..

-8.5 Telecoil (62-DRW only)
+8.5 Telecoil (optional)

 Your hearing aid may be equipped with a telecoil.
 The Telecoil program may help to improve speech understanding with Hearing Aid Compatible telephones and in theaters, cinemas, houses of worship etc. that has tele-loop installed.